 Pneumonia is an infection of the lungs.
-It is a serious illness that can affect people of any age, although it is most serious in the very young, people over the age of 65, and those with underlying medical problems such as congestive heart disease, diabetes, and chronic lung disease.
-It is most common during the winter months, and occurs more often in smokers and men.
+It is a serious illness that can affect people of any age, but it is most dangerous in very young children, people older than 65, and in those with underlying medical problems such as heart disease, diabetes, and chronic lung disease.
+It is most common during the winter months and occurs more often in smokers and men.

-As we breathe, air is inhaled through the nose and mouth, and travels through the trachea and the bronchi to the bronchioles.
-At the end of the bronchioles, there are tiny air sacs, called alveoli.
-Alveoli have thin, porous walls that contain capillaries (figure 1).
+During normal breathing, air is inhaled through the nose and mouth and travels through the trachea and the bronchi to the bronchioles.
+At the end of the bronchioles, there are small air sacs, called alveoli.
+Alveoli have thin, porous walls that contain tiny blood vessels called capillaries (figure 1).

 The mouth and respiratory tract are constantly exposed to microorganisms as air is inhaled through the nose and mouth.
 However, the body's defenses are usually able prevent microorganisms from entering and infecting the lungs.
 These defenses include the immune system, the specialized shape of the nose and pharynx (which helps trap microorganisms and particulate matter in the air, thereby preventing them from entering the lungs), the ability to cough, and fine hair-like structures called cilia located on the bronchi.
 The cilia help remove particles or bacteria that enter the bronchi by a beating motion that moves the material up to the trachea, where it is coughed out.
 You can develop pneumonia if your defenses are not adequate, you are exposed to a particularly strong microorganism, or you are exposed to a very large number of microorganisms.